bbauska/YT-Learn-YouTube/README.md

 or if it should stop playing after the last video in the playlist ends.
 The default behavior is that playlists do not loop.</p>

-This setting will persist even if you load or cue a different playlist, which means that if you load a playlist, call the setLoop function with a value of true, and then load a second playlist, the second playlist will also loop.
+<p>This setting will persist even if you load or cue a different playlist, which means
+that if you load a playlist, call the setLoop function with a value of true, and then load a second playlist, the second playlist will also loop.</p>

-The required loopPlaylists parameter identifies the looping behavior.
+<p>The required loopPlaylists parameter identifies the looping behavior.</p>

-If the parameter value is true, then the video player will continuously play playlists.
+<p>If the parameter value is true, then the video player will continuously play playlists.
-After playing the last video in a playlist, the video player will go back to the beginning of the playlist and play it again.
+After playing the last video in a playlist, the video player will go back to the beginning of the playlist and play it again.</p>

-If the parameter value is false, then playbacks will end after the video player plays the last video in a playlist.
+<p>If the parameter value is false, then playbacks will end after the video player plays
+the last video in a playlist.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <pre>player.setShuffle(shufflePlaylist:Boolean):Void</pre>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->